Diab16/Book-Strore-MVC/README.md

    git checkout -b your-branch-name
    ```

-5. **Make Changes**: Make the necessary changes to the codebase.
-Ensure you follow the project's contribution guidelines.
+5. **Make Changes**: Make the necessary changes to the codebase, Ensure you follow the project's contribution guidelines.

 6. **Commit Your Changes**: Commit your changes with a descriptive message: